 At national level, target groups include:

-- government departments responsible for overseeing higher education sector
+- government authorities responsible for overseeing the higher education sector

 - higher education institutions with ambitions for internationalisation and desire to improve the quality of education provision